 Vacherin Mont d’Or is only made between the 15th August and 15th March, when the cows have come down the mountain from their high summer pastures, and their milk is too fatty and not plentiful enough to make whole Comté wheels.
 The Comté co-operatives then turn their hands to making this truly seasonal cheese.

-There are only 11 producers, and our cheeses are made by one of the even fewer small artisan co-operatives.
-(Most cheese-makers in this area operate as co-ops, and have done for centuries, so that they may pool enough milk from each small mountain farmer to make Comtés, which have sufficient life to be transported to markets far away.)
+There are only 11 producers of Vacherin Mont d'Or, and most of the cheese-makers operate as co-ops, and have done for centuries, so that they may pool enough milk from each small mountain farmer to make Comtés, which have sufficient life to be transported to markets far away.

 Washed for about three weeks, Vacherin Mont d’Or is then wrapped in spruce bark, and crammed into a box that creates the rippled top.
 The cheese is aged for a further two to three weeks, allowing various natural moulds to form, and the formation of a slightly velvety, sometimes mottled appearance (in contrast to the stickier orange rind that is found on more washed cheeses, such as Epoisses).
 It is rich and voluptuous, with a resinous flavour from the spruce bark that encircles it.